MerlinVR/UdonSharp/README.md

 - Flow control
   - Supports: `if` `else` `while` `for` `do` `foreach` `return` `break` `continue` `ternary operator (condition ? true : false)`
   - `switch` is currently not supported, but is planned
-  - `goto`: https://xkcd.com/292/ I may add it in the future anyways
+  - `goto` is not currently supported: https://xkcd.com/292/ I may add it in the future anyways
 - Extern method overload resolution with support for default arguments and `params` argument lists
 - Implicit and explicit type conversions
 - Arrays and array indexers